kreier/ml/ollama/README.md

 This is just a documentation of my learning progress.

+## Memory allocation on multiple GPUs

+In general ollama does a good job finding multiple GPUs and split the layers of the model to different GPUs.
+Yet sometimes it reservers too much overhead and does not utilizes the full potential.
+A granular settings approach did not help yet.

-## 2025 starting smartphones
+## 2025 starting on smartphones

-I have some systems with several CPUs, and some times they can be used to trian IA models.
+I have some systems with several CPUs, and some times they can be used to train AI models.